All About The Water Cycle - How Does It Work?

 Water Cycle and Climate Change: The Four Big Questions Answered

-For billions of years, the Earth has become the home and witnessed countless species' birth, evolution, and extinction.
+For billions of years, the Earth has been home to countless species, witnessing their birth, evolution, and extinction.
 Varying from microorganisms to birds, plants, and mammals is the core of their biodiversity.

-Only 2.5 million years ago, humans began to inhabit the planet.
+Only 2.5 million years ago did humans begin to inhabit the planet.
 Since then, they have dominated both the Earth and other organisms.
-This is because they are the only species with a highly developed brain, which results in their ability to speak and have abstract reasoning.
+This is because they are the only species with a highly developed brain, which enables their ability to speak and engage in abstract reasoning.

-Humans have learned to use the commodities in the environment.
-Through this, they have industrialized, revolutionized, and modernized.
-But every upgrade of their life becomes every downgrade of the abode.
+Humans have learned to utilize the resources in their environment.
+As a result, they have industrialized, revolutionized, and modernized their operations.
+But every upgrade in their life becomes a downgrade in their abode.

-Since industrialization, the carbon footprint has also increased over time.
-Due to modernization in industry and population growth, carbon emissions increased, causing air pollution and temperature intensity.
-If these discharges don't reduce, the gas will rise into the atmosphere, making the ozone thin.
-Eventually, this will push climate change to happen.
+Since the Industrial Revolution, the carbon footprint has increased.
+Due to industrial modernization and population growth, carbon emissions have increased, leading to air pollution and higher temperatures.
+If these discharges don't reduce, the gas will rise into the atmosphere, making the ozone layer thinner.
+Eventually, this will lead to climate change.

-Climate change is when the temperature increases due to fossil fuels, as described by global warming.
-This affects the weather changes, photosynthesis of the plants, and the water cycle.
-In addition, this is caused by human activities such as burning plastics and smoke from cars, cigarettes, and other machinery.
-Due to this, biodiversity could be damaged, and the condition of the Earth could be lethal.
+Climate change occurs when temperatures rise due to the burning of fossil fuels, as described by global warming.
+This affects weather changes, plant photosynthesis, and the water cycle.
+Additionally, this is caused by human activities, including the burning of plastics and emissions from cars, cigarettes, and other machinery.

 1. Why does Climate Change increase rainfall?

-Studies have concluded that 60% of the snow and rain come from the moisture from the oceans.
+Studies have concluded that 60% of the snow and rain comes from ocean moisture.
 Meanwhile, 40% of it came from the continents.
-These two sources were said to feed the precipitation happening in the water cycle.
+These two sources are said to contribute to the precipitation occurring in the water cycle.
 An example of this is China.
 It gets most of its snow and rain from the waters evaporated over Eurasia.

-As the temperature increases, the rate of water evaporating also increases.
-Like boiling water in a pot: the more intense the temperature is, the faster the boiling water evaporates.
+As the temperature increases, the rate of water evaporation also increases.
+Like boiling water in a pot, the more intense the temperature, the faster the water evaporates.

-Also, this phenomenon affects the intensity of the rain and snow on the planet.
+Additionally, this phenomenon influences the intensity of rainfall and snowfall worldwide.
 When the world is too warm, the atmosphere could hold more moisture.
 Thus, it would then release the right amount of moisture it gathered when the time comes.

 2. So, more precipitation falls in heavy events.
-Then how is climate change bringing about more droughts?
+Then, how is climate change contributing to more droughts?

-As the rate of evaporation increases due to intense temperature, the soil dries out.
-This results in a violent downpour of rain, making the topmost layer of the soil runoff.
-The worst part is it could cause disastrous flooding and even landslides.
+As evaporation increases due to intense heat, the soil dries out.
+This results in a violent downpour, causing the topmost layer of soil to run off.
+The worst part is that it could cause disastrous flooding and even landslides.

-And as this happening remains the same, the soil will be unhealthy.
+As this happens, the soil will become unhealthy.
 This is because the soil would be dry for most seasons, causing drought or being washed away by rain.

 3. Regarding extreme weather, what does climate change have to do with hurricanes and typhoons?

-Storms, hurricanes, and typhoons become rapid because they absorb more energy from the warmer oceans.
-Since they are formed from the said waters, they have a strong center of circulation, and they feed on the heat energy coming from the ocean.
+Storms, hurricanes, and typhoons intensify rapidly because they absorb more energy from warmer oceans.
+Since they are formed from these waters, they have a strong center of circulation, and they derive their energy from the heat of the ocean.

-Due to that, they bring more damaging winds, extreme rainfalls, and higher storm surges on the shore.
+As a result, they bring stronger winds, more extreme rainfall, and higher storm surges along the coast.
 This causes damage and even loss of coastal life.

-Over the last years since 1970, the damage caused by disasters has increased by about 10%.
-This is expected to get stronger in the future because of climate change.
-If human activities continue, the phenomenon will likely happen sooner.
+Over the last 50 years, the damage caused by disasters has increased by about 10%.
+This is expected to intensify in the future due to climate change.
+If human activities continue, the phenomenon is likely to occur sooner.

 4. What does that have to do with wildfires?

 Now that the precipitation is unpredictable, drought will always be around the corner.
-Because of that, wildfire would likely happen, drying out the land, killing the plant life, and making the area a tinderbox.
+As a result, wildfires would likely occur, drying out the land, killing plant life, and rendering the area a tinderbox.

 Since 1970, wildfire frequency in the western U.S. has increased by 40%.
-Places such as Colorado, New Mexico, Arizona, and California have experienced damaging wildfires, leaving the government and communities with millions of dollars in expenses due to the damages.
+Places such as Colorado, New Mexico, Arizona, and California have experienced devastating wildfires, resulting in millions of dollars in government and community expenses due to the damage.
 Moreover, hundreds of plants, animals, and human lives have been lost.

-Honestly, it is expected that disasters will happen.
+It is expected that disasters will occur.
 It is a natural phenomenon occurring here on the planet.
-But because of the unguarded human activities, specifically the burning of fossil fuels, the atmospheric temperature increased, causing a devastating impact on the water cycle.
+However, due to unregulated human activities, particularly the burning of fossil fuels, atmospheric temperatures have increased, resulting in a devastating impact on the water cycle.

-Climate change is real, and it is happening.
-It is now in the hands of humans, the planet's faith.
-If the word and the news were spread about this change, it would be possible to stop the damage and save the Earth.
+Climate change is real and happening.
+It is now in the hands of humans: the fate of the planet.
+If the word about this change were spread, it would be possible to stop the damage and save the Earth.

-Some scientists have already discovered alternatives and cleaner-energy solutions to lessen carbon emissions.
-If this were implemented, the burden on the oceans, communities on the coast, and areas prone to drought would be at ease because the disasters coming to them would not be as devastating as they are now.
+Some scientists have already discovered cleaner energy alternatives to reduce carbon emissions.
+If this were implemented, the burden on the oceans, coastal communities, and areas prone to drought would be reduced, as disasters affecting them would be less devastating.

-Therefore, as much as possible, people must try to change their lifestyles and look for a better and cleaner way to no longer cause further damage to the Earth.
-Moreover, they must try to educate others and help them acknowledge the changes happening now.
+Therefore, as much as possible, people should strive to change their lifestyles and adopt cleaner ways to prevent further damage to the Earth.
+Moreover, they must strive to educate others and help them recognize the changes occurring now.
 If people open their eyes and minds to reality, saving the planet will be possible.

 Learn more about the water cycle by clicking on the links below: